Here's what to know about the risk of blood clots and the AstraZeneca vaccine - KVIA

 But more and more reports of blood clots from different countries are dripping in, particularly in Europe, where the AstraZeneca vaccine is widely used.
 Some countries are choosing to suspend the vaccine altogether, while others have limited its use to certain age groups.

+The Netherlands on Friday said it would pause administering the vaccine in people under 60 years old as a “precautionary measure” after the country’s medicines authority reported blood clots among women aged between 25 and 65.
+The country has distributed 400,000 doses of the vaccine so far.

-Germany on Tuesday said it would limit the vaccine to people over the age of 60, after 31 reports of CVST.
+It followed Germany, which on Tuesday did the same after 31 reports of CVST.
 Twenty-nine of the 31 were women aged 20 to 63, and nine of the patients died, according to a Reuters report citing the country’s medicines regulator.

-So far, at least 2.7 million Germans have been vaccinated with a first dose of AstraZeneca.
+At least 2.7 million Germans have been vaccinated with a first dose of AstraZeneca, meaning CVST cases there are still relatively low.
 Complications have been reported in one out of 100,000 AstraZeneca vaccinations, according to the country’s health ministry.
 It did not detail what those complications were and how serious they were.

 As of March 30, three deaths in people who experienced a combination of blood clotting, low platelet count and hemorrhaging three to 14 days after receiving the vaccine were reported in Norway, the country’s medicines agency said in a report.
 Norway has administered at least one does of the AstraZeneca to more than 134,00 people.